Consensus Multiplicative Weights Update: Learning to Learn using Projector-based Game Signatures: Experiments

 In figure \ref{ff2} we plot for Full-RL CMWU the mean value and pairwise correlations among the learnt coefficients across the 8 pure game components \footnote{we compute the correlation between the coefficients time-series for each seed, and average over seeds.}.
 We see that \textbf{(1)} for transitive games, our method learns to apply higher gradient coefficients $h_k$: this matches intuition since these games have decoupled payoff, hence players can act more intensely on their gradients.
-For cyclic games, it applies higher absolute Hessian to counter the cyclicity. \textbf{(2)} We see a \textbf{\col{mirror effect}} between zero-sum and cooperative games as suggested in \cite{chaos}: Hessian coefficients have opposite sign, which also reflects on the correlations. \textbf{(3)} The performance and learned coefficients for the symmetric and antisymmetric parts of a given game type are almost identical, which seems to indicate that this feature has little importance. \textbf{(4)} We used the standard KernelExplainer tool associated to the SHAP algorithm \cite{shap} in figure \ref{ff3} to look at the impact of input features (best response gaps $\delta_k$, gradient, Hessian, payoff value) to the gradient coefficients $h_k$: we see that in the transitive case, the gradient is the most important, but for cyclic games, we get a more varied behavior. \textbf{(5)} The correlation $\corr(\delta_1-\delta_2,h_1-h_2)$ is always significantly positive, $74\%$ in average.
+For cyclic games, it applies higher absolute Hessian to counter the cyclicity. \textbf{(2)} We see a \textbf{\col{mirror effect}} between zero-sum and cooperative games as suggested in \cite{chaos}: Hessian coefficients have opposite sign, which also reflects on the correlations. \textbf{(3)} The performance and learned coefficients for the symmetric and antisymmetric parts of a given game type are almost identical, which seems to indicate that this feature has little importance. \textbf{(4)} The correlation $\corr(\delta_1-\delta_2,h_1-h_2)$ is always significantly positive, $74\%$ in average.
 This hints at a possible "WoLF effect" learnt by the policy, similar to \cite{wolf}: when the best response gap of player 1 is low compared to player 2 (player 1 "winning"), then player 1 becomes more careful.
 We leave this interesting observation for future work.

+In figure \ref{fff2} we compute, for the full-RL CMWU method, the average standardized per-episode-trajectory, i.e. "shape", of coefficients of gradient $G_k=h_k$ and Hessian $H_k=-h_k \epsilon_k $ of players $k=1,2$ across game types.
+We obtain these average trajectories as follows: for each seed, we consider the standardized time-series of coefficients \footnote{substract the mean, divide by standard deviation.}, and then average the latter over seeds.
+We see that typically, there is a transient regime where the coefficients change significantly, followed by a stationary regime where they stabilize (neighborhood of the Nash).
+In addition to the mirror effect between zero-sum and cooperative games discussed earlier in figure \ref{ff2}, we see a another such mirror effect where in the zero-sum case, all coefficients are higher in the transient regime than in the stationary regime, whereas in the cooperative case, both Hessian coefficients adopt an opposite behavior where they are lower in the transient regime.